 For a free legal consultation, call (337) 777-7777

-Car accident victims in Louisiana are eligible to recover both economic and noneconomic damages.
-The state has no caps on either form of damages, meaning there is no limit to how much you can earn.
-If your lawyer can make a successful case that you incurred a certain damage worth a certain dollar amount, then you can recover that amount from the other driver or their insurance company.
+There is no “average” amount you can expect to get for a minor car accident settlement because each case has unique details.
+In states with no caps on damages, there is no limit to how much you can earn.
+If your lawyer can make a successful case for a settlement of a certain dollar amount, then you can recover that amount from the at-fault party.

 - Medical bills

 - Physical therapy costs

 What Non-Economic Damages Can You Claim?

 Non-economic damages are referred to this way because they refer to losses that cannot be directly quantified in dollar terms.
 Non-economic damages may include:

 - Loss of consortium